Historical Glossary

 Ukrainian National Army [Ukrainska Natsionalna Armiia] – the name of a Ukrainian army whose formation began towards the end of the Second World War.
 It was to incorporate all Ukrainian units in the German armed forces and individual Ukrainians attached to German units, and was to fight against Soviet forces.
 When the war ended the organisation of the army was still in its early stages.
 Its nucleus, the Galicia Division, surrendered to the British Army. more

 Ukrainian National Democratic Alliance [Ukrainske natsionalno-demokratychne obiednannia] – the dominant mainstream Ukrainian political party in Polish-ruled Western Ukraine between the two world wars.
 It was founded in 1925 and dissolved in 1939.
-In 1946-7 it was reactivated as an émigré party by a group of its pre-war members. more
+In 1947 it was revived as an émigré party by a group of its pre-war members. more

 Ukrainian National Rada [Ukrainska Natsionalna Rada] – an assembly formed in October 1918 in Lviv, comprising 150 representatives of the population of the ethnic Ukrainian lands of the Austro-Hungarian Empire.
 It proclaimed the establishment of the Western Ukrainian People’s Republic and served as its parliament. more